DayeYoon/ARapplicationUE/README.md

 ## Setup

 1. Clone or download this sample repository
-2. Open the ChessApp.uproject in Unreal Engine
+2. Open the ARHololens.uproject in Unreal Engine

 ## Running the sample